 CUPE Locals are demanding increased funding for schools dedicated to hiring more education workers.

-Our experience, and the data show that there is an understaffing crisis in schools.
+Our experience and the data show that there is an understaffing crisis in schools.

 Approximately 73% of Educational Assistants support 5 or more students – up from 60% in 2018.
 95% of EAs say there are students in their schools who need the support of an EA but who don’t have it.